SpaceX hopes to 'hop' another Starship prototype from Texas this weekend

 We saw the same feat performed by a smaller prototype dubbed Starhopper in 2019, but the far larger SN series is designed to be capable of orbital flight.
 It's not clear when we might see that, but Musk has said the plan is to do a series of hops in order to work up to higher altitude flights.

-Cameron County, Texas, where the development site is located, has issued an all-day road closure for this Friday, with backup dates on Saturday and Sunday, suggesting that SpaceX hopes to hop SN6, its next prototype, this weekend.
+Cameron County, Texas, where the development site is located, has issued an all-day road closure for this Sunday, with backup dates on Monday and Tuesday, suggesting that SpaceX hopes to hop SN6, its next prototype, as soon as this weekend.

-Of course, we've seen these closures issued and then canceled before, and there's some nasty weather nearby.
-Still, fingers crossed.
-Anything that looks like progress is a welcome diversion these days.
+The closures were originally set for Friday through Sunday and it's possible they could slip further.
+Musk recently acknowledged the company has a very busy Sunday planned, with a pair of launches from Florida set for the same day.

 Discuss: SpaceX hopes to 'hop' another Starship prototype this weekend